Two dead after float plane crashes in Alaska

 A pilot and a passenger are dead after the float plane they were in crashed in a harbor near Ketchikan, Alaska, on Monday, authorities said.

-They were the only people on board the Taquan Beaver Floatplane when it crashed in Metlatkatla Harbor around 4 p.m., Ketchikan Gateway Borough officials said in a statement.
+They were the only people on board the Taquan Beaver Floatplane when it crashed in Metlakatla Harbor around 4 p.m., Ketchikan Gateway Borough officials said in a statement.
 Metlakatla is south of Ketchikan.

+The National Transportation Safety Board said Monday's flight was a commuter flight.

+Police identified the pilot as Ron Rash, 51, from Harrisburg, Pennsylvania.
+His passenger was a 31-year-old epidemiologist Sarah Luna, the Alaska Native Tribal Health Consortium (ANTHC) confirmed Tuesday.
+Luna was an epidemiologist working with the ANTCH.

-The circumstances of the crash and the identities of those killed were not immediately released by the borough.
+The circumstances of the crash were not immediately released by the joint information center, which a spokeswoman said is made up of Ketchikan Rescue Squad, The Metlakatla Volunteer Fire Department and the Coast Guard.

 A week ago, another Taquan Air float plane was involved in a deadly crash.
 A mid-air collision on May 13 killed six people near Ketchikan, in the far southeastern part of the state.